analysiscenter/batchflow/README.md

 ```

 The scans are too huge to load into memory at once.
-That is why we need a dataset which has an index and a specific action class to process a small subset of data (batch)
+That is why we need a dataset which has an index of all data items and a specific action class to process a small subset of data (batch)
 ```python
 CT_SCAN_PATH = '/path/to/CT_scans'
 # each CT_SCAN_PATH's subdirectory contains one patient scans and its name is the patient id